List of The Neverending Story characters: The Nothing

 The Nothing is a supernatural force that appears in the novel The Neverending Story and its adaptations.
 The Nothing is described as a formless entity that is composed of real-world human negative emotions, such as disillusionment, disbelief, and humans' lack of imagination.
 As a result, the entity negates the existence of things and people in Fantasia.
 While the novel describes it as a formless being, the film adaptation depicts it as a raging storm, but the filmmakers explained that the Nothing is actually an invisible force, and the storm is a consequence of its presence, like the mist that surrounds the Nothing in the book.
 The Nothing employs its servant, Gmork, to kill the boy who searches for the cure for the Childlike Empress.
-The Nothing engulfs Fantasia, but after Bastian gives the Childlike Empress a new name, the Nothing is dispelled for good, and the land is recreated.
+The Nothing engulfs Fantasia, but after Bastian gives the Childlike Empress a new name, the Nothing is dispelled, and the land is recreated.

 In the 1995 animated series, the Nothing is combined with Gmork and is depicted as a black hole with evil red eyes.

 In the 2001 live-action TV series, Tales from the Neverending Story, the Nothing appears as a weapon in the chest that is used by the sorceress Xayide, who uses it to erase places in Fantasia, and transform its people into brainwashed Drones.